 Dodgers vs. Tigers Highlights

-Shohei Ohtani and the Dodgers take on Justyn-Henry Malloy and the Tigers on July 12, 2024
+Andy Pages and the Dodgers take on Justyn-Henry Malloy and the Tigers on July 14, 2024

-Shohei Ohtani and the Dodgers take on Justyn-Henry Malloy and the Tigers on July 12, 2024
+Andy Pages and the Dodgers take on Justyn-Henry Malloy and the Tigers on July 14, 2024

+Los Angeles Dodgers pitcher Clayton Kershaw is expected to throw one more minor league rehab start before rejoining the major league rotation.

+A crowded field could make for some intrigue at the top of the draft board.

 Bielsa ranted about CONMEBOL, the lack of security provided to Uruguayan players' families, the pitches at Copa América, and more.
 "All of this is an embarrassment," he said.